-Australia gives millions of workers 'right to disconnect'
+Australia Gives Millions Of Workers 'Right To Disconnect'

 Deciding factors may include the reason for the contact, the nature of the employee's role, and their compensation for working extra hours or being available, it said.

-Prime Minister Anthony Albanese hailed the reform, which was pushed through by his centre-left Labor government.
+Prime Minister Anthony Albanese hailed the reform, which was pushed through by his centre-left Labour government.

 "We want to make sure that just as people don't get paid 24 hours a day, they don't have to work for 24 hours a day," he told national broadcaster ABC.